Programs from Community Council of Greater Dallas.

 Dallas County residents that need short term help and longer term self-sufficiency may be able to get assistance from the local community action agency.
-This non-profit, formally known as the Urban Community Center Of North Texas, also may offer support or referrals in partnership with local organizations that are focused on helping the less fortunate.
+This non-profit, now known as the Community Council of Greater Dallas, also may offer support or referrals in partnership with local organizations that are focused on helping the less fortunate.
 Case managers can help individuals receive assistance is a crisis and also provide long term self-sufficiency to the family.

 Housing needs can be met from homeless prevention services, foreclosure counseling and rent assistance, all of which may be available.
 Much of the assistance is provided from the Housing Department and the Emergency Financial assistance program.
 They are a HUD approved agency and offer services such as Mortgage Default Counseling/Foreclosure Intervention, Financial Literacy/Money Management Workshops, Rental Delinquency Counseling, and Home Buyer Educational Workshops.

 The county center will also coordinate resources for mortgage advice and foreclosure delinquency counseling.
 This is another housing program that is focused on helping families avoid a foreclosure of their home.
 All counselors will be HUD certified as well.